 It is true that some immune systems are sub-optimal due to slow or weakened responses (and could indeed benefit from increased activity).
 The problem is that other immune systems are sub-optimal because they are already overactive

 The word “boost” can conjure scary thoughts of intensifying an already overactive immune system.
-Overactive immune systems are associated with damaging inflammation and some autoimmune diseases.
+This is a link between overactive immune systems, damaging inflammation, and some autoimmune diseases.

 How does the immune system work?